adobe/helix-pipeline/CONTRIBUTING.md

 # Before You Contribute

-* Check that there is an existing issue in GitHub issues
+* Check that there is an existing issue in GitHub issues.
-* Check if there are other pull requests that might overlap or conflict with your intended contribution
+* Check if there are other pull requests that might overlap or conflict with your intended contribution.

 # How to Contribute

-1. Fork the repository
+1. Fork the repository.
-2. Make some changes on a branch on your fork
+2. Make some changes on a branch on your fork.
-3. Create a pull request from your branch
+3. Create a pull request from your branch.

 In your pull request, outline:

-* What the changes intend
+* What the changes intend.
-* How they change the existing code
+* How they change the existing code.
-* If (and what) they breaks
+* If (and what) they breaks.
 * Start the pull request with the GitHub issue ID, e.g. #123

 Lastly, please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request!